dhis2/dhis2-releases/releases/2.38/README.md

   > **NOTE**
   >
-  > In case of error responses this also entails an HTTP status code change from `200 OK` to `409 Conflict`.
+  > In case of an error, responses will return HTTP status `409 Conflict` and not `200 OK`.

   Affected endpoints are: